elastic/elastic-package/docs/howto/system_testing.md

 It needs to include either a `kustomization.yaml` file or an `.empty` file.
 The first is needed to ensure the deployment of each resource.
 In case there are no resources to deploy, then the `.empty` file should be present in `_dev/deploy/k8s` of the datastream directory.

+The Kubernetes service deployer needs [kind](https://kind.sigs.k8s.io/) to be installed and the cluster to be up and running:
 ```bash
 wget -qO-  https://raw.githubusercontent.com/elastic/elastic-package/main/scripts/kind-config.yaml | kind create cluster --config -
 ```